Online Payments: Frequently Asked Questions

 Once you've sent us your credit or debit card details, and the payment has been approved, your account will be debited within two working days.

-You can pay your council tax, business rates, sundry debts, housing rents, and Dee Valley Water bills online, with the plan to incorporate other council payments in the future.
+You can pay your council tax, business rates, sundry debts, and housing rents, with the plan to incorporate other council payments in the future.

 Please email us at firstname.lastname@example.org or call us on 01978 292000 if you have a query or experience any problems.
 Please note that we can only respond during office hours.
 Our offices are open to visitors between 8.45am and 5.15pm Monday to Thursday and 8.45 to 4.45 on a Friday or you can contact us by telephone between 8.30am and 5.30pm Monday to Friday.